All my patterns are available from my NoRulesQuilting Etsy

 A quilt inspired by Art Deco design and architecture.
-This quilt is reminiscent of an Art Deco marquee.
-Imagine the small square-in-square blocks as the lights.
+This quilt is reminiscent of an Art Deco theatre sign.
+Imagine the small square-in-square blocks as the flashing lights.

 Any author hates to find errors, but I have so need to let you know.
 In the initial printing, on Page 6 of 7, the illustrations in Fig 15, 16 and 20 show F1 for opposite corners of the 3" square-in-square blocks.
 This should actually be F4.
 On Page 1 of 7, last bullet point under General Instructions, 8" x 25 1/4" should be 8" x 18 1/2".
 Similarly, the 8" x 25 1/4" identification on Page 7 of 7 should be 8" x 18 1/2".
 These errors have been corrected for subsequent printings and are not in the on-line version.
 My apologies for these errors.